telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     ![Fiddler showing HTTPS traffic](../images/kb/troubleshoot/curl-request-fiddler.png)

-1. Turn the **Live Traffic** to its **Capturing** mode and open the Chrome browser.
+1. Enable the **System Proxy** capturing mode and open a Chrome browser.
 Use the incognito mode to make sure no credentials or cookies are cached.
 Then open each of these URLs and see if they are captured inside Fiddler Everywhere:

     - http://httpbin.org (note that this request uses **HTTP**)